 I’m best when I set high expectations at the beginning of a project, get firm quotes – both on time and expense – and then stay out of the way until the job is complete.
 I’m always available for occasional consultation and regular progress visits, but when it comes to actual work, I should leave that to the experts.

-The Lesson: Invest all the time you need in selecting skilled tradespeople with the required attitude, commitment and integrity – then trust them to act in your best interest.
+Invest all the time you need in selecting skilled tradespeople with the required attitude, commitment, and integrity – then trust them to act in your best interest.